Your browser version is no longer supported, so you may experience issues while using this site.

 Both the puppy and dog options offer Accidental Injury Cover, as well as Accidental Injury and Illness Cover.
-A policy that only covers injuries may offer you a lower premium, but you could still be liable for large costs if your dog contracts an illness.
+A policy that only covers Specified Accidental Injuries (and some Specified Illnesses) may offer you a lower premium, but you could still be liable for large costs if your dog contracts an illness.

 Once you’ve chosen a policy type, you can consider adding optional routine care.
 This will also affect your premium, but it will greatly broaden the range of treatments for which your pet will be covered.

 It may be worth taking the time to consider your needs and budget before you lock in your policy.

 Yes.
 If your pet requires treatment and you wish to seek pre-approval of those costs, you can provide petinsurance.com.au with the itemised estimate of costs from your vet, along with the treatment required and relevant clinical records and/or veterinary history, and they will respond to you in writing with the outcome.

 As with most insurance products, there are certain situations where you will not be covered.
 There are some general exclusions such as Pre-existing Conditions, dental procedures, fractured teeth, routine or preventative Treatments (unless Routine Care cover is purchased, which provides a contribution up to the Routine Care limits), some Elective Treatments and procedures and breeding or obstetrics.
 There may also be specific exclusions which may apply to specific levels of Cover.

 For a more detailed list of general exclusions, refer to the applicable Combined Product Disclosure Statement, Policy Terms and Conditions and Financial Services Guide.